← Documentation home

 Programmatic API Quickstart

 Use the DripPulse HTTP API from scripts, backends, or CI.
 All examples use curl; any HTTP client works the same way.
+After each call, check status and JSON body—below are illustrative shapes; your tenant may include extra fields.

 Base URL: https://drippulse.io